 While many DTC companies have risen to prominence because of the rise of ecommerce, there’s still something to be said for traditional, offline marketing.
 That’s right — you can take your marketing IRL.

 Things like signs and billboards still work, though they might be out of the price range of many bootstrapping ecommerce startups.
-Still, there are ways to take marketing offline that reach tons of your target customer base without coming with huge costs, which we’ll look at in some of the examples below.
+Still, there are ways to take marketing offline that reach tons of your target customer base without coming with huge costs.
+For example, brands can use QR code generators to create branded omnichannel marketing campaigns to engage better with customers.

 How Major DTC Brands Are Slaying the Marketing Game